MadhusaK/SIR-Modelling/README.md

 SIR-Modelling
 =============

-Standard simple SIR (Susceptible, Infected, and Recovered) Model for a ficticious virus.
+SIR (Susceptible, Infected, and Recovered) Model for a ficticious virus.
 No Births or Deaths.
+Chance of reinfection, gamma.

 DE's: